 To Wayne’s absolute credit, he never showed any sign of regretting his decision.

 When Apple went public in December 1980, both Jobs and Woz became instant millionaires.
 Wayne fared less well financially, but got on with his life without complaining.

 Years later, after Jobs returned to Apple and started to turn it around, he invited Wayne to attend a presentation in San Francisco showing off some new Macs.
-Wayne received first-class plane tickets, was met at the airport by Jobs’ chauffeur, and was put up in a luxury room at the Mark Hopkins Hotel.
+Wayne received first-class plane tickets, and Jobs’ chauffeur met him at the airport.
+Apple put up Wayne in a luxury room at the Mark Hopkins Hotel.

 After the conference, Jobs, Wozniak and Wayne ate a long lunch at Apple’s cafeteria and reminisced about old times.